enigma0x3/Generate-Macro/README.md

 <h2>Coded by Matt Nelson (@enigma0x3)</h2>

 <h4>SYNOPSIS</h4>
-Generate-Macro is a standalone PowerShell script that will generate a malicious Microsoft Office document with a specificity payload and persistence method.
+Generate-Macro is a standalone PowerShell script that will generate a malicious Microsoft Office document with a specified payload and persistence method.

 <h4>DESCRIPTION</h4>
 This script will generate malicious Microsoft Excel Documents that contain VBA macros.